someotherself/GUSE/README.md

 - [GUSE chase and scripts](readme/chase.md)

 ## INFO
-GUSE is a learning project.
-It is built to allow user to interact with git directly from the filesystem, using normal filesystem cli commands.
+GUSE is built to map the entire git repo on the disk available at once.
+It allows navigating it with cli commands, along with other features.

 GUSE allows mounting of multiple repositories and manage them independently

 Git authentication is currently not supported

 ### The disk structure, as observed by the user is:
 ``` text